vanderpatrick/skt-drf-api/README.md

 2. CRUD functionality works whithout any issues
 3. All filter functions works whitouth any issues
 4. Creating new users, creates a new profile instance whithout any issues
-5. Possible duplicate was an recorring issue due to curroption in the database a simple reset fixed the problem
+5. Possible duplicate was an recorring issue due to corruption in the database a simple reset fixed the problem

 ## Technologies Used:
 - Python